lenskit/lkpy/docs/guide/pipeline.rst

   types, and it is an error to provide an input value of an unexpected type.
 * A **component** processes input data and produces an output.
-It can be either a Python function or object (anything that implements the :class:`Component` protocol) that takes inputs as keyword arguments and returns an output.
+It can be either a Python function or object (anything that implements the :class:`Component` protocol) that takes zero or more inputs as keyword arguments and returns an output.
+The pipeline will supply these inputs either from pipeline inputs or from the outputs of other components.

 These are arranged in a directed acyclic graph, consisting of: